 - The digital equipment of the home office workplace has improved for every second person (47 per cent).

-- Most employees use video conferencing in the home office (50.9 per cent)
+- Most employees use video conferencing in the home office (50.9 per cent).

 - Employers are encouraged to deliver digital technologies, IT security and training to employees to help them work safely and successfully from home.

 “Digital technologies in the home office proved their worth during the Covid-19 pandemic.
-The Internet enables productive collaboration regardless of where one works.
+The Internet enables productive collaboration, regardless of where one works.
 Today, a broad majority of people in IT professions share this conviction,” says Lucia Falkenberg, CPO and Head of the New Work Competence Group in the eco Association.
-“For the sustainable success of digital working, we recommend that employers continue to deliver the technologies for safe and stable working at home.
+“For the sustainable success of digital working, we recommend that employers continue to deliver the technologies for safe and stable working from home.
 This includes investing in IT equipment, cybersecurity and employee training and awareness.”

 Digital technologies at home have improved

 Many people benefit from improved digital equipment in the home office.
 About half (47 per cent) say in the survey that their own digital workplace has evolved during the Covid-19 pandemic.
 18.4 per cent say that the digital equipment has even improved a lot.
 No improvement in digital equipment in the home office was noted by 36.8 per cent.